dsavoiu/Karma/PostProcessing/doc/src/parts/palisade/user_guide.rst

 ------------

-There are two ways to indicate that the values of task parameters should be taken from the current expansion context: *placeholders* is strings and the :py:class:`~Palisade.ContextValue` configuration helper class.
+There are two ways to indicate that the values of task parameters should be taken from the current expansion context: *placeholders* in strings and the :py:class:`~Palisade.ContextValue` configuration helper class.

 A *placeholder* is any part of a string between curly braces (``{}``).